 When I polled people on Instagram if I should write a post about how I get up in the morning, I got this response.
 I couldn’t agree with Jenny more.

-The bottom line is, you just have to do it.
+The bottom line is I can’t make you an early bird, you just have to do it.
 No one can do it for you.

 Okay, your turn: what are your tips to waking up early, whether to run, work or anything else?